Granulate/gprofiler/README.md

   * Uses async-profiler (supports x86_64 and Aarch64)
 * The CPython interpreter, versions 2.7 and 3.5-3.9.
   * eBPF profiling (based on PyPerf) requires Linux 4.14 or higher; see [Python profiling options](#python-profiling-options) for more info (currently supports only x86_64).
-  * If eBPF is not available for whatever reason, py-spy is used (currently supports only x86_64).
+  * If eBPF is not available for whatever reason, py-spy is used (supports x86_64 and Aarch64).
 * PHP (Zend Engine), versions 7.0-8.0.
   * Uses [Granulate's fork](https://github.com/Granulate/phpspy/) of the phpspy project (currently supports only x86_64).
 * Ruby versions (versions 1.9.1 to 3.0.1)